Hi there, this is Xinhan!

 We study the finite Harsanyi model where each agent’s type is associated with a posterior belief over some fundamental uncertainty and type profiles of other agents.
 We show that if the agents’ posteriors have full support, the model admits a common prior (i.e., is consistent in Harsanyi’s sense) if and only if any pair of agents have a common prior.
 We extend the result to Aumann models where posteriors need not have full support but satisfy a condition called double irreducibility which strengthens the irreducibility condition of Samet (1998).
 Our results imply circumstances where characterizations of consistency such as the no-trade theorems and the convergence of higher-order expectations reduce to the corresponding characterizations for pairwise consistency.

-2. Correlation Preference (with Yi-Chun Chen, Soo Hong Chew)
+2. Axiomatizing Correlation Preference (with Yi-Chun Chen, Soo Hong Chew)

-Correlatedness between lotteries arising from social situations is ubiquitous.
-We propose a general utility representation for binary choice between pairs of possibly correlated lotteries rather than adopt the common practice of treating them as being independent.
-We axiomatize two classes of preference corresponding respectively to the correlation counterparts of the independence axiom for EU and to two axioms in non-EU characterizing weighted utility: betweenness and projective independence.
-The resulting correlation expected utility and correlation weighted utility can be discriminated using recent evidence of correlation-sensitive Allais behavior which supports the latter model rather than the former.
+The importance of correlation sensitivity in binary choice is evident in the increasing influence of regret and salience in the decision-making literature.
+We begin with a general framework to investigate choice between pairs of possibly correlated lotteries.
+This encompasses the development from regret theory reflecting counterfactual thinking arising from state-by-state comparisons in pairs of interdependent lotteries to salience theory, which incorporates sensorydriven contrast effects on probability weighting.
+We axiomatize two classes of preference corresponding respectively to the correlation counterparts of the independence axiom for expected utility and two axioms in non-expected utility characterizing weighted utility.
+The resulting correlation expected utility and correlation weighted utility can be discriminated using recent evidence of correlationsensitive Allais behavior which supports the latter model.

 Teaching